This is the branch of philosophy that explicitly states the rules for deriving valid conclusions.

 What is Universal Affirmative?

-This bias is demonstrated in a task where subjects must indicate which of four cards they need to turn over to verify a rule, but overwhelmingly select cards that confirm their hypothesis rather than disconfirm it.
+This reasoning error is demonstrated in a task where subjects must indicate which of four cards they need to turn over to verify a rule.
+It highlights flawed reasoning, such as improperly reversing logical statements or assuming the antecedent is true because the consequent is observed

 Concluding that the "if" part is false in “if, then” reasoning.